tweag/aws-secrets/README.md

 Description
 ===========

-This repository contains four bash scripts:
+This repository contains a handful of scripts:

 - `aws-secrets-init-resources`
 - `aws-secrets-send`